HomeTrue North Blog

 Major Events

-• The locals organize several festivals in the summer months.
-June and July see people celebrating the Loyalist City RibFest and Buskers on the Bay Festival.
-Besides, the Fundy Fringe Festival takes place in August.
+• Locals organize several festivals in the summer months.
+People attend the Loyalist City RibFest (1) in June and Buskers on the Bay Festival in July.
+The Fundy Fringe Festival (2) takes place in August.
+These three festivals take place in Saint John.

-• Canada Day celebrations happen on July 1, while New Brunswick Day is on August 7.
+• Canada Day celebrations happen on July 1, while New Brunswick Day is on the first Monday in August.

-• June also sees the province gearing up for the East Coast Games.
-It is Atlantic Canada's largest annual sporting event occurring in Saint John.
+• June also sees the province gearing up for the East Coast Games (3) in Saint John.
+It is Atlantic Canada's largest annual sporting event.
 It is a three-day multi-sport event attracting athletes of all ages.
-Some sports you get to see here are basketball, badminton, beach volleyball, softball, lacrosse, and ultimate frisbee.
+Sports include basketball, badminton, beach volleyball, softball, lacrosse, and ultimate frisbee.

-• The Festival des ramȅurs, or the Rowing Boat Festival, takes place in July's first and second weeks.
+• The Festival des ramȅurs, or the Rowing Boat Festival (4), takes place in July's first and second weeks.

 • The locals observe National Acadian Day to celebrate Acadian (French settlers) culture on August 15 every year.